 - Knives may not be directly accessible from the passenger compartment of the motor vehicle.
 If there is no compartment separate from the passenger compartment, then the knife must be in a closed container, glove compartment or console;

-- If transported other than by motor vehicle, a knife must be in a closed container;
+- If transported other than by motor vehicle, a knife must be in a locked container;

 - An individual may carry an emergency knife or tool that has a blunt tipped safety blade or guarded blade, or both, for cutting seat belts.
 That type of knife or tool does not need to be locked;